 I will post my slides to the course website either immediately before or immediately after each lecture.
 You must be logged into the course website to download the slides.

-Recitations are your opportunity to learn more actively through synchronous group activities and discussions.
-You’ll be able to ask questions, clear up confusions, and connect the course topics to your other interests.
+The forums are your opportunity to learn more actively through group activities and discussions.
+You’ll hopefully be able to ask questions, clear up confusions, and connect the course topics to your other interests.

-During the last part of the course, you’ll work with 2–3 others on a case study of a selection system.
+During the last part of the course, you’ll use the forums to work in small groups on your case studies.

 If an unexpected problem arises for you during the course of the semester (serious illness, etc.), please let me know so that we can discuss an appropriate plan.